edgedelta/docs/docs/appendices/rbac.md

 # Role Based Access Control

 Edge Delta SaaS offering provides isolation between customers via organizations.
-Any user must be be part of an organization within Edge Delta system to access the system in the first place.
+Any user must be part of an organization within Edge Delta system to access the system in the first place.

 Within an organization, more granular access control to various resources is possible.